top of page

 • Title VI: definitions and limitations to the law.[2]

-Every five years, this Act has been reviewed by Congress, with new legislation added periodically, such as Title IX in 1972, which prohibits sex discrimination in any program receiving Federal funds.
-There are numerous other education reform laws on the Federal books.
-To summarize and analyze them all would require writing a separate book.
-That is not my purpose.
-I will, however, address two of the more recent adjuncts to the original ESEA.
+Every five years, this Act has supposedly been reviewed by Congress, with new legislation added periodically, such as Title IX in 1972, which prohibits sex discrimination in any program receiving Federal funds.
+There are other extensions of the original ESEA, but for the purpose of this book, I will discuss only two of them.

-In 2001, Congress worked in a bipartisan way to write a new extension of ESEA, naming it No Child Left Behind (NCLB)[3].
-One of its major provisions is called Adequate Yearly Progress.
-AYP “allows the U.S. Department of Education to determine how every public school and school district in the country is performing academically according to results on standardized tests.”[4]
+In 2001, Congress worked in a bipartisan way to write a law that would become much more intrusive than any of its predecessors.
+Lawmakers were particularly proud of this bipartison legislation, while educators across the country could hear alarm bells.
+No Child Left Behind (NCLB)[3] ushered in our current era of bureaucracy run amok.
+One of its major provisions is something called Adequate Yearly Progress, which “allows the U.S. Department of Education to determine how every public school and school district in the country is performing academically according to results on standardized tests.”[4]

-The very name No Child Left Behind promises positive change.
-Unfortunately, the bill contained enough improbable-to-achieve mandates that Congress had to establish flexibility in its implementation and waivers for its requirements.[5]
-The ultimate waiver came in 2009, when Congress passed the Every Student Succeeds Act (ESSA), a bill that places measuring growth in students above grade-level achievement as the arbiter of success.
+The very name No Child Left Behind portended positive change.
+Unfortunately, the law contained enough improbable-to-achieve mandates that the Dept. of Education had to establish flexibility in its implementation and waivers for its requirements.[5]
+The ultimate waiver came in 2009, when Congress proposed the Every Student Succeeds Act (ESSA), a bill that placed measuring growth in students above grade-level achievement as the arbiter of success.
 This is a flawed proposition on two fronts: it requires teachers to focus on activities other than teaching, and it provides false security to students and guardians regarding learning.
+ESSA was signed into law in 20015; while it supersedes the earlier requirements of NCLB, it does mimic many of them, such as requiring states to report on student performance and graduation rates and identify the lowest performing schools.
+One major departure from NCLB is that states now have the flexibility to develop their own accountability measures.

-However, half of the evaluation system mandated by it comes from one person’s unaudited subjective notes about a teacher’s performance.
+However, half of the evaluation system mandated by it comes from a principal's unaudited notes about a teacher’s activities.

 Complex systems require complex paperwork and lots of money.
-They also allow for the very real possibility of subterfuge among participants.
+They also allow for the real possibility of subterfuge and even fraud among participants.

 • Growth, whether authentic or not, considered more important than achievement.